Eddie Redmayne Gets Tongue-Tied Narrating J.K. Rowling’s ‘Fantastic Beasts’

 BBC Newsbeat reported that, in the Harry Potter series, Fantastic Beasts featured as a textbook used by pupils at Hogwarts.

 In the film version, Redmayne stars as the book’s fictional author, Newt Scamander.
-Fantastic Beasts has been described as an “indispensable introduction to the magical beasts of the wizarding world”.
+Fantastic Beasts has been described as an “indispensable introduction to the magical beasts of the wizarding world.”

 Redmayne said that before he was cast in the film, director David Yates had told him about Newt and the textbook.